amine-amaach/simulators/pgmqtt/README.md

 > SITE

-The ISA-95 Model site name of this line.
+* The ISA-95 Model site name.
 SITE used as the parent topic in the MQTT structure.
 If this is unset, _Site_ will be used.

 > AREA

-The ISA-95 Model area name of this line.
+* The ISA-95 Model area name.
 AREA used as the second topic in the MQTT structure.
 If this is unset, _Area_ will be used.

 > MQTT_SERVER_URL

-The address of the MQTT server.
+* The address of the MQTT server.

 > MQTT_SERVER_USER

-The name of the MQTT user with subscribe and publish permissions.
+* The name of the MQTT user with subscribe and publish permissions.

 > MQTT_SERVER_PWD

-The password for the MQTT user with subscribe and publish permissions.
+* The password for the MQTT user with subscribe and publish permissions.

 > MQTT_CLIENT_ID

-The client id to use when connecting to the broker.
+* The client id to use when connecting to the broker.

 > DELAY_BETWEEN_MESSAGES_MIN

-The minimum delay between messages in seconds.
+* The minimum delay between messages in seconds.

 > DELAY_BETWEEN_MESSAGES_MAX

-The maximum delay between messages in seconds.
+* The maximum delay between messages in seconds.

 > RANDOM_DELAY_BETWEEN_MESSAGES

-If set to `true` the delay between messages will be randomly generated based on `DELAY_BETWEEN_MESSAGES_MIN` and `DELAY_BETWEEN_MESSAGES_MIN` env variables, else `DELAY_BETWEEN_MESSAGES_MIN` will be set as fixed delay.
+* If set to `true` the delay between messages will be randomly generated based on `DELAY_BETWEEN_MESSAGES_MIN` and `DELAY_BETWEEN_MESSAGES_MIN` env variables, else `DELAY_BETWEEN_MESSAGES_MIN` will be set as fixed delay.

 > GENERATORS_NUMBER

-The number of generators to simulate.
+* The number of generators to simulate.

 > GENERATORS_NUMBER_LIMIT

-The maximum number of generators to simulate, if `GENERATORS_NUMBER` > `GENERATORS_NUMBER_LIMIT` the number of generators will be set to `GENERATORS_NUMBER_LIMIT`
+* The maximum number of generators to simulate, if `GENERATORS_NUMBER` > `GENERATORS_NUMBER_LIMIT` the number of generators will be set to `GENERATORS_NUMBER_LIMIT`